 Skip advert

 Advertisement - Article continues below

 The LC’s exceptional build quality is undeniable though.
 Simple elements – the button to open the glovebox, the feel and movement of the volume knob, the spring of the drive mode selector – feel finely honed and beautifully executed.
-There are next-to-no cheap plastics, the leather is smooth and aromatic, it feels like an interior of something far more expensive.
+There are next-to-no cheap plastics, the leather is smooth and aromatic, and it feels like an interior of something far more expensive.

+Skip advert